Expanded Server Rules

 Rule 7: Avoid NSFW and NSFL Content

-This includes, but is not limited to pornography, gore, overly gross content, etc. If you think it’s against the rules it probably will be, DM a moderator for approval if you’re very unsure.
+This includes, but is not limited to pornography, gore, and overly gross content; if you think it’s against the rules it probably will be, DM a moderator for approval if you’re very unsure.